-I was introduced to Sandy by friends when I was diagnosed with moderate osteoarthritis in my knees.
+I was introduced to Sandee by friends when I was diagnosed with moderate osteoarthritis in my knees.
 The doctors had merely offered pain killers but i was determined that i did not want to start down that road of a life time of popping pills.

-When I met Sandy, she first listened and questioned me closely on my health in general - something no other personal trainer has ever bothered to do.
+When I met Sandee, she first listened and questioned me closely on my health in general - something no other personal trainer has ever bothered to do.
 When we started training together, she started with the basics; we realised quickly how hunched over I had become and that my ankles were rolling in.
 Sandy even went through the proper motion for walking up and down stairs.

 It’s that level of care and attention which I loved and appreciated with Sandy.
 She taught me it was technique and time to learn.
 We went through the weights in the gym very carefully and how properly to use the weights but she also taught me that you don’t need a posh condo gym to keep fit and strong.
 We worked out exercises i would be able to do at home once repatratriated back home in the UK and videoed the exercises to help me remember.

-Sessions with Sandy were fun and informative - she is simply put, the best trainer I have ever exercised with.
+Sessions with Sandee were fun and informative - she is simply put, the best trainer I have ever exercised with.
 My knees are so much better and she really helped me understand the value of doing even just a little exercise even when you’re really not in the mood.

 Couldn’t recommend her more strongly - it’s been a privilege to train with her!